Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">Are we all, not stars in our narratives, aching to make a mark?
-Driven by success, we mold ourselves to fit the accomplishment framework.
-And in this shared human experience, few exemplify the journey of The Achiever - the Enneagram type 3 - as vividly as <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Jason_Calacanis">Jason Calacanis</a>.
-Let's dive into a nuanced understanding of Jason Calacanis' personality through the lens of Enneagram.</p>
+<p class="firstLetter">We are all the stars in our narratives.
+We are all driven to succeed, some more than others.
+Jason Calcanis is one of those people who cannot stand to be anything but the epitome of success in everything he does.
+He is aching to make a mark and is willing to mold and reinvent himself to accomplish his next goal.
+Jason is this way, we argue, because we think his personality type is an Enneagram type 3, also known as "The Achiever." </p>

-> **Disclaimer** This analysis of Jason Calacanis's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Jason Calacanis.
+> **Disclaimer** This analysis of Jason Calacanis's Enneagram type is speculative, based on publicly available information, and may not reflect Jason Calacanis's actual personality type.
+Please leave a comment at the end telling us if we hit or missed the mark.

 <div
   style="display: flex;